Blue Collar Man (Long Nights)

 "Blue Collar Man (Long Nights)" is a song by American rock band Styx, released as the first single from their eighth studio album, Pieces of Eight (1978).
 Released in 1978, the single came in two 7" vinyl formats: one with the b-side "Superstars" (a track from The Grand Illusion) and a second single with the instrumental album track "Aku-Aku" as the b-side.
-Some printings of the single were also issued in a translucent blue vinyl, which are now highly sought after collectors items.
+Some printings of the single were also issued in a translucent blue vinyl, which are now highly sought after collector's items.

 Lyrics and music

 Tommy Shaw recalled that a friend of his was laid off from the railroad.
 "He was having to go stand in line at the unemployment office.
 It just drove him nuts, because he’s like, ‘I wanna work!
 I don’t wanna be standing around here, asking for a handout…’ It really bugged him, and that was the inspiration for that song.”
 As read in a Circus magazine (or the like) of the time, the music was composed by Shaw after hearing the sound of his motor boat engine when it failed to start.
 He said it sounded like a good riff to a song.

 The song is in D natural minor, with moments of D harmonic minor due to the use of the V chord, A major.